-Freedom of Information Act (FOIA; 5 U.S.C.
+• Freedom of Information Act (FOIA; 5 U.S.C.
 552).
 Under this Act, the public may request documents and other information pertaining to USDA actions.
-NOSB communications with USDA are subject to these requests, with some exemptions.
-Some information is routinely exempt from disclosure in or otherwise protected from disclosure by statute, Executive Order or regulation; is designated as confidential by the agency or program; or has not actually been disseminated to the general public and is not authorized to be made available to the public upon request.
+NOSB communications with USDA (including email) are subject to these requests, with limited exemptions.
+Some USDA information is routinely exempt from disclosure in or otherwise protected from disclosure by statute, Executive Order or regulation; is designated as confidential by the agency or program; or has not actually been disseminated to the general public and is not authorized to be made available to the public upon request.
 When there is a FOIA request for information, the USDA will review all relevant information and determine what qualifies for release, then provide it to the requestor.